Barack Obama Presidential Center: Public land

-Chicago Mayor Rahm Emanuel submitted two ordinances to the Chicago City Council on September 20: the first would grant the Obama Foundation a 99-year lease on the Jackson Park site for $10.00 with various restrictions on the foundation's use, in return for the foundation's financial responsibility for maintaining and operating the city-owned project; the second allows the city to plow under Cornell Drive from 59th Street to Hayes Drive in order to reconfigure this area as green space.
+Chicago mayor and former Obama White House chief of staff Rahm Emanuel submitted two ordinances to the Chicago City Council on September 20: the first would grant the Obama Foundation a 99-year lease on the Jackson Park site for $10.00 with various restrictions on the foundation's use, in return for the foundation's financial responsibility for maintaining and operating the city-owned project; the second allows the city to plow under Cornell Drive from 59th Street to Hayes Drive in order to reconfigure this area as green space.
 The Chicago Department of Planning and Development (DPD) ordinance amended a 2015 agreement with the park district concerning the Obama Presidential Center.
 Under the new ordinance, the Presidential Center will comply with the Museum Act's free admission days requirements.
 Parking fees for the center will also be regulated so they are consistent with the rates charged at the Museum of Science and Industry or in the North Garage adjacent to the Field Museum.
 The ordinance will also ensure that these parking fees may solely be used to finance the center's operations, maintenance, management, and endowment funding.
 On October 31, 2018, the Chicago city council unanimously approved the new proposals for the Obama Presidential Center.
 Mayor Emanuel afterwards read a letter of thanks written by former President Obama.

 On October 24, 2018, U.S. District Judge John Robert Blakey held a status conference in the lawsuit filed by the group Protect Our Parks to prevent construction in Jackson Park.
 Blakey indicated that both sides want a quick resolution and the court will not delay the lawsuit.
 The city informed the court that they intend to seek a motion to dismiss after action by the City Council.
 Discovery continued during the next few months.
 On November 23, 2018, a motion was filed by the city of Chicago to dismiss the Protect Our Parks lawsuit.
-This request was denied on February 19, 2019 by Judge Blakey, allowing the lawsuit to proceed.
+This request was denied on February 19, 2019, by Judge Blakey, allowing the lawsuit to proceed.
 On June 11, 2019, Judge Blakey ruled on the parties' cross-motions for summary judgment and granted judgment in favor of the City and against Protect our Parks, dismissing the lawsuit to block construction of the Obama Presidential Center in Jackson Park.
 The case was appealed to the U.S. Supreme Court in August 2021, which denied the requested injunction against the City.